EvolvedEnergyResearch/EnergyPATHWAYS/docs/source/introduction.rst

 Whole economy energy models generally follow one of two types of modeling approaches: “top-down” or “bottom-up”.
 Top-down energy models focus on the macro-economy and balance supply and demand across all economic sectors.
 These models will sometimes use a stylistic representation of technologies.
 By contrast, bottom-up energy models contain richer characterizations of technology cost and performance, and technology change depends on the availability and ability of technologies to substitute for each other.

 Older versions of EnergyPATHWAYS covered both demand- and supply-side outputs; however, the latest version of EnergyPATHWAYS is designed work in conjunction with the RIO model for supply side modeling.

+One approach is not necessarily superior to the other but depends on the type of research question being asked.
+But, we believe that bottom-up energy models, which track physical flows of energy and their infrastructure, are the best suited to answer the question “How exactly do we decarbonize the energy system?”

 Exploration Versus Optimization
 -------------------------------